bcgov/mobile-developer-guide/docs/distribution_methods.md

 The Product Owner will [contact OCIO Device Management team](mailto: MDAS@gov.bc.ca) to get the ABM Organization ID.
 In the case of a SaaS app, the Product Owner will give the ID to the developer.
 Otherwise, they will set the ID in [App Store Connect](https://appstoreconnect.apple.com/) for their app.
 Refer to Apple's [Distributing Custom Apps](https://developer.apple.com/custom-apps/) documentation for instructions.

-The recommned approach is to use OCIO Device Management Team's ABM.
+The recommended approach is to use OCIO Device Management Team's ABM.
 However, it is possible for a Ministry to have its own ABM.
 The Ministry would handle creating and managing it.
-As part of the setup it would add the OCIO’s MDM-Intune Organization ID as a location.
+As part of the setup, it would add the OCIO’s MDM-Intune Organization ID as a location.
 Contact the OCIO Device Management Team for details.

 #### Developer responsibilities

 The developer handles developing the app and uploading it to [App Store Connect](https://appstoreconnect.apple.com).
 Custom apps go through [Apple's app review](https://developer.apple.com/app-store/review/) process.
 The same app review guidelines for App Store Apps apply to Custom Apps.
 The developer will ensure the app meets the guidelines.

-In the case of a SaaS app, the develoepr will make it available to our ABM Organization ID.
+In the case of a SaaS app, the developer will make it available to our ABM Organization ID.
 The developer will get the ID from the Product Owner and set it in [App Store Connect](https://appstoreconnect.apple.com/).
 Refer to Apple's [Distributing Custom Apps](https://developer.apple.com/custom-apps/) documentation for instructions.

 #### OCIO Device Management team responsibilities